This post may contain affiliate links. Please see my disclosure policy for details.

 So, if you’re prepared for it, keep reading on how you can take a Varanasi to Kathmandu bus via the Sonauli border…

 The direct bus from Varanasi to Kathmandu bus is a plush air-conditioned Volvo bus which will guarantee a pleasant journey (well, as pleasant as a long haul can be).

 It runs every other day.
 One day it will be coming back to Varanasi and the other it will be heading out to Kathmandu.

-So, to avoid my mistake of turning up on a wrong day – make sure you know which day it is running!
+So, to avoid my mistake of turning up on the wrong day – make sure you know which day it is running!